IU-PR/Capstone_project/content/docs/2025/Metalytics/week1.md

 ### User stories

-- As a investor, I want to see price forecasts for specific metals so that I can make better trading decisions.
+- As an investor, I want to see price forecasts for specific metals so that I can make better trading decisions.
 - As a financial analyst, I want to understand why a model made a prediction so that I can assess its reliability.
 - As a student interested in ML, I want to explore how external events influence time-series models so that I can learn practical ML skills.